DFE-Digital/register-trainee-teachers/app/views/guidance/manually_registering_trainees.md

 ---
-page_title: Registering trainees manually in Register
+page_title: Register trainees manually in this service
-title: Registering trainees manually in this service
+title: Register trainees manually in this service
 ---

 Training providers can register their trainees manually in the Register service by creating draft trainee records and adding the required data about your trainees.